b4n/geany-plugin.mk/README.md

 The special `CC_DEPS_CFLAGS` are flags passed to the compiler to generate Makefile dependencies in `$(DEPSDIR)/$@.Po`.
-The default value uses GCC syntax for it; if your compiler doesn't support it you can set it either to a blank value (which will obviously disable automatic dependencies) or to whatever flags your compiler has for this purpose.
+The default value uses GCC syntax for it; but if your compiler doesn't support it you can set it either to a blank value (which will obviously disable automatic dependencies) or to whatever flags your compiler has for this purpose.